 – To improve the overall quality of nZEB new constructions and renovations, based on BIM-enabled workplace learning, addressing the entire value chain in a cross-trades multidisciplinary approach

 – To create a new generation of professionals and craftsmen, qualified to deliver high quality nZEB-projects by using technical, cross-trade and BIM skills and competences

 – To foster interactions between different trades and professions enabled by a flexible qualification methodology for integrating technical, cross-trade and BIM related skills and competences into the workplace learning environment

-– To sustain the qualification and training schemes a replication and exploitation strategy will be developed and validated
+– To sustain the qualification and training schemes a replication and exploitation strategy was developed and validated